Top Interview Techniques

 This is not a normal situation so ‘normal’ behaviour does not apply.
 Remember you are, in essence, trying to ‘sell’ an excellent product in a very competitive market.
 No salesman was ever successful by under selling his product.
 Don’t be embarrassed to tell the interviewer what makes you his ideal candidate.
 Explain to him what you have to offer and the benefits of employing you.
 Work out in advance how you are going to answer difficult questions.
 Contact us for advice.

-Dress carefully for the interview, first impressions are very important.
+Dress carefully for the interview – whether you’re looking for animal research jobs in the UK, or your first part-time retail job, first impressions are very important.
 Remember your appearance is almost as important as what you say.
-The interviewer is gaining an impression the minute he meets you, so be careful of your posture and body language.
+The interviewer is gaining an impression the minute they meet you, so be careful of your posture and body language.
 Stand or sit up straight.
 Remember to smile and give a firm handshake.
 All obvious things – but so important.
 Read more.

 Are you looking for a job in events with flexible hours and competitive pay?